1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART ONE

 These mixers were the same basically the same circuit design as the small 4 channel transistor mixer, pictured below that was often seen in use by UK broadcasters as an ‘ancilliary mixer’.
 The first stage of the mic amp used a single transistor in fact and the broadcast spec PPM was the most complicated circuitry inside!
 I remember using one of these mixers on my first ‘video location drama’ and two to record a choir with a ‘stereo pair’.

-Dave Langridge was ex-ATV sound and recalled the commentary vehicle when he was a Sound Supervisor at ITN and suggested using it to provide multiple live translations on a series of EBU topical programmes originating from ITN also in the late ’70s.
-ITN were so pleased with his idea …..they seconded him to organise the whole complicated series.
+Dave Langridge was ex-ATV sound and he later recalled the commentary vehicle when he was a Sound Supervisor at ITN and suggested using it to provide multiple live translations on a series of EBU topical programmes originating from ITN also in the late ’70s.
+ITN were so pleased with his idea …..they seconded him to organise the whole of the complicated series.

-The story of the Pye OB units and their sound desks is continued in Part Two HERE.
+The story of the Pye OB units and their sound desks is continued in Part Two.

 Credits and References: